jasondoesit/documentation/howtos/ansible/nested_variables.md

 Food for thought
 ----------------

 Ansible does not allow you to use multiple layers of braces/mustaches/etc to decode variables.
+To pull this off you need:
-You must rely on your Jinja2 ninja skills and create the variable name using concatenation.
+* Your Jinja2 ninja skills to create the variable name using concatenation.
+* And the [lookup plugin](https://docs.ansible.com/ansible/latest/plugins/lookup.html) to decode the generated variable name.